 Recovering from an addiction is an ongoing process.
 Statistically, most relapses occur within the first couple of months of leaving treatment.
 Aftercare programs understand this risk and want to help eliminate it as much as possible by providing continuous support, guidance, counseling, and an environment for which future success is inevitable, if a person is truly committed to change.
 In relation to this article, aftercare includes the use of a sober coach.
 Although some treatment centers provide long-term outpatient treatment, this is usually one group per week, with no individual attention attached to that.
 Some individuals feel very uncomfortable in a group setting and the anxiety that it provokes is enough to keep them away.

 Statistics show that relapse amongst addicts is extremely high.
 The question is why?
 There are numerous reasons.
-While in treatment, individuals are in a “safe” environment.
+While in treatment, individuals are in need of opiate withdrawal supplements.
 That all changes once a person is discharged back into the real world with their old responsibilities, old neighborhoods, and friends.
 If new habits have not been formed, which take time, it becomes easy for addicts to return to old habits.